Just print this out.

 Checklist of fieldwork items to bring:

-3. Camera and preferred film (does not matter which kind) or your digital memory card.
+3. Camera and preferred film (does not matter which kind) or memory card.
+A spare memory card or two.

 4. Camera instruction manual.
 NEVER leave home without it.

 5. Spare batteries.
-If you don't have them, get them- and make sure they are charged up.
+If you don't have them, get them NOW- and make sure they are charged up.
 Who wants to be making a possible award winning image and then miss out because of this lack of preparedness?
-It's a good idea to have the charger handy for an emergency charge up.
-It's pretty easy to find a shop worker that will let you 'borrow' an electrical outlet and most re-charge fully in less than an hour.

 6. Small note pad and pen or pencil for making field notes.